1963’s Hud anticipated the cultural upheaval of the 1960s.

 The Crux of the Film

-The crux of the film revolves around how each of the Bannon men react to the news that their cattle—their livelihood—are infected with the fatal and highly contagious foot and mouth disease.
+The crux of the film is how each of the Bannon men react to the news that their cattle—their livelihood—are infected with the fatal and highly contagious foot and mouth disease.
 The state veterinarian orders the Bannons to slaughter their whole herd before the disease spreads and infects the rest of the country’s cattle.

 Homer of course wants to follow the law, and eliminate his herd as respectfully and as painlessly as possible.